Justincisive/Aussienomics/content/subscribe.md

 Everything you see on Aussienomics was first delivered as a newsletter to subscribers, often with exclusive content not seen anywhere else.

 If that sounds good to you, then you can use this form to sign up.
-Be sure to check your spam folder if you don't receive a confirmation message in your inbox after clicking the Subscribe button.

 <div class="subscribe-form">
 <form method="post" action="https://list.aussienomics.com/subscription/form" class="listmonk-form">